 Offenses that may lead to discipline can be of varying degrees of seriousness.
-Depending upon the circumstances, discipline may consist of a verbal warning, written warning, suspension with or without pay, or termination of employment.
+Depending upon the circumstances, discipline may consist of a verbal warning, written warning, suspension with or without pay, or termination of employment or voluntary service.
 The Wisconsin Film Festival retains the right to utilize any of these disciplinary measures or to create an alternative discipline system that may include all or none of these steps.
 Under some circumstances, termination may be the only step in the disciplinary process.

 Alcohol and Controlled Substances

 Alcohol and controlled substance (drug) abuse poses a threat to the health and safety of participants and to the security of our venues.
 Because of this, it is the policy of WFF to maintain a workplace that is free from the effects of drugs and the misuse of alcohol.